havatv/qgislinedirectionhistogramplugin/help/source/index.rst

   of colour indicating the strength of direction trend (white for neutral, 100% colour if all line segments have a direction that belongs to this sector).
-  For the non-oriented option, the sector bins are made transparent.
+  For the non-oriented option, the sector bins are transparent.

 Implementation